 The Audit Committee also annually reviews and reassesses the adequacy of its written charter.
-No material revisions were made to the Audit Committee's charter in the 2022 fiscal year.
+No material revisions were made to the Audit Committee's charter in the 2023 fiscal year.

-The Audit Committee met in person or via video conference four times during the fiscal year ended July 31, 2022 and representatives of the Company's Independent Auditors participated in all of the four meetings.
-The Board and the Audit Committee aim to hold all meetings in person or, in view of the restrictions imposed by COVID-19, via video conference to facilitate the most effective and productive discussions and analysis.
+The Audit Committee met in person four times during the fiscal year ended July 31, 2023 and representatives of the Company's Independent Auditors participated in all of the four meetings.

-COMPOSITION OF THE FISCAL 2022 AUDIT COMMITTEE
+COMPOSITION OF THE FISCAL 2023 AUDIT COMMITTEE